-

 The deep amber infusion leaves a refreshing aftertaste with spicy notes of classic red Chinese tea.

-Meizhan warms well, creates a feeling of coziness and comfort, and by the end of the tea party it gently tones and gives strength.
+Meizhan warms well, creates a feeling of coziness and comfort, and by the end of the tea drinking it gently tones and gives strength.

 Name in Chinese